Set-theoretic type solutions of the braid equation: Weak braiding operators and Hopf q -braces

-which is the formula for $S^2(h)\cdot k$.
-An inductive argument following these lines proves the general case.
-The formula for $S^j(h)\dpu k$ can be proved in the similar way, but using equality~\eqref{igualdades para cdot} instead of equality~\eqref{igualdades para dpu}. \end{proof}
+which is the first formula for $j=2$.
+An inductive argument following these lines proves the general case for the first formula.
+The formula for $S^j(h)\dpu k$ can be proved in the similar way.
+For illustration we give the proof for $j=1$.
+Arguing as above, from Proposition~\ref{acciones a derecha sobre 1}, the second equality in~\eqref{condicion q-braza} and equality~\eqref{intercambio . :}, we obtain $S(h\dpu k)=S(h_{(1)})\dpu (k\cdot h_{(2)})$.
+Hence, from equality~\eqref{def de gp_i simplificado} with $i=1$, we obtain